 It is the best institute for Portuguese classes in Delhi.

-They also collaborate with various university departments offering Portuguese courses to promote the teaching of the Portuguese language in India.
+They also collaborate with various university departments offering Portuguese courses to promote Portuguese language teaching in India.

 The Portuguese Cultural Centre in Chanakyapuri, New Delhi, provides Portuguese for basic, intermediate, and advanced levels such as A1, A2, B1.